Simplifying the Reinsch algorithm for the Baker-Campbell-Hausdorff series: Discussion

 \section{Discussion}

-We have provided a simplified version of the Reinsch algorithm for the Baker--Campbell--Hausdorff expansion and, (using completely standard ``off the shelf'' software), used it to investigate the properties of the Goldberg coefficients.
-Some suggestive patterns and bounds, \emph{observationally} motivated by inspecting the low-order and medium-high-order terms in the expansion were then verified by analytic proof.
-We have also considered various variant forms of the Baker--Campbell--Hausdorff expansion, and inspected the low-order terms.
-We would argue that the main virtue of the simplified version of the Reinsch algorithm lies in the fact that it makes it almost trivial to carry out low-order ``symbolic experiments''.
+We have provided a simplified version of the Reinsch algorithm for the Baker--Campbell--Hausdorff expansion and, (using completely standard ``off the shelf'' symbolic manipulation software), used it to investigate the properties of the Goldberg coefficients.
+Some suggestive patterns and bounds, \emph{observationally} motivated by inspecting the low-order and medium-high-order terms in the expansion, were then verified by analytic proof.
+We have also considered various variant forms of the Baker--Campbell--Hausdorff expansion, and using appropriate modifications of the simplified Reinsch algorithm, inspected the low-order terms.
+We would argue that one of the the main virtues of the simplified version of the Reinsch algorithm lies in the fact that it makes it almost trivial to carry out low-order ``symbolic experiments'', which can then be used to observationally suggest questions that might be amenable to direct analytic investigation.